 Current Degree Students:

-If you are a JHSPH student and are enrolled in a degree or certificate program at the Bloomberg School, please register through SIS just as you would for regular term courses.
+If you are a BSPH student and are enrolled in a degree or certificate program at the Bloomberg School, please register through SIS just as you would for regular term courses.

 Academic Credit, Not for Credit, Pass/Fail